 Housing costs in Carlstadt are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Carlstadt is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Carlstadt is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Carlstadt is a borough of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Carlstadt who work in teaching (15.44%), office and administrative support (13.37%), and sales jobs (10.78%).

 Of important note, Carlstadt is also a borough of artists.
 Carlstadt has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Carlstadt’s character.